ledgerium-io/ledgeriumutility/README.md

 ### **Run the tests - Usages**

 - **Generate the public/private key combination against input of mnemonics on Ledgerium Blockchain**
+- The user can create a fresh Ledgerium External Owned Accounts (EOA) to interact with Ledgerium Blockchain by providing mnemonics.
+To know more about it, read https://docs.ledgerium.io/docs/accounts
   ```
   node index.js createPrivatePublicCombo=<mnemonics string>
   ```

 - **Import account to the given Block Producer of Ledgerium Blockchain**
+- Read about the option at https://docs.ledgerium.io/docs/accounts#section--externally-owned-accounts-eoas-
   ```
   node index.js protocol=<http/ws> hostname=<Block Producer node ip address> port=<rpc/ws port> testPersonalImportAccount=<private key> <password>
   ```